|HOME | ABOUT | HISTORY | LETTERS | LINKS|

 Denny Bottom was also one of Tunbridge Wellsís laundry areas.
 The pub was in fact once the main laundry but several other houses nearby shared the load.
 Washing would be carted up from the town to be scrubbed and hung out on the rocks and gorse bushes of the Common to dry.

-After a sad decline the Retreat closed completely for a while in early 2009 before being revived with a fanfare in July of that year by Tom Snook, who used to manage the Rusthall Social Club and has known the village all his life, and has continued to prosper ever since.
-Tom Snook is also Chair of the Rusthall Village Association.
+After a sad decline the Retreat closed completely for a while in early 2009 before being revived with a fanfare in July of that year by Tom Snook, who used to manage the Rusthall Social Club and has known the village all his life.
+He has since moved on to manage the King's Head in Robertsbridge and the new landlords are Chris and Sylvia who used to run a pub in Horam, Sussex.

 Besides the pub, the main draw for visitors to Denny Bottom is the Toad Rock and its surrounding outcrop, plus the sands and Bullís Hollow through the woods which offers challenging routes for serious climbers.
 These rocks have provided generations of kids with the next best thing to the seaside.
 All the rocks have different names, some of which date back at least a century, and there are certain jumps or climbs which are rites of passage for the kids.